ConvertKit/developers-documentation/source/includes/_overview.md

 If your request rate exceeds our limits, you will receive an HTTP status of 429 with the message "Too Many Requests".

--   For the subscribe endpoints for forms, sequences, and tags, the rate is no more than 600 requests over any 5 minute period.
+-   The rate is no more than 600 requests over any 5 minute period.

 #### Internal server errors